tthorntone/AdNauseam-Wiki/About-the-required-permissions.md

 #### "Manage your download"

 - To be able to save your filters locally (in the _"Your filters"_ tab in the dashboard)
+- To be able to save your whitelist sites locally (in the _"Whitelist"_ tab in the dashboard)
 - (Future) to be able to back up all your data (from the _"About"_ tab, just like in HTTP Switchboard)

 See code: